samokhodkin/whippet-db/docs/tutorial/index.md

 If you need a converter that is missing from the `types` package, you should implement it on yourself, using the existing converters as examples and/or superclasses.

-Two converters are supplied as arguments to the builder's constructor `io.github.whippetdb.db.api.DbBuilder(TypeIO, TypeIO)`.
+The two converters are supplied as arguments to the builder's constructor `io.github.whippetdb.db.api.DbBuilder(TypeIO, TypeIO)`.
 The first argument is for keys and the second one is for values.
 The converters also define the generic type for the builder and subsequently for the map.
 The `Map` reference can be obtained via `DbBuilder::asMap()` after the database was created or opened (see the next section).

 ````